RaghavPathak2003/Online-Job-Portal-for-Jobseekers-and-Freelancers/README.md

 ## 🚀 Features

-- 🧍 User Registration for Job Seekers and Freelancers
+- 🧍 User Registration for Job Seekers, Freelancers and Recruiters
 - 📄 Resume Uploading and Job Posting
 - ✅ Role-Based Enums for scalable user management
 - 💡 DTO Layer with **ModelMapper** for clean API responses